-I wish I received a euro for every time I get asked the question When is a quiet time to go to Barcelona?
-If you are willing to put up with a bit of chilly weather, this month can be a great time to drop by our beautiful city.
-Let’s go through what to expect if you visit Barcelona in February.
+I wish I received a euro for every time I get asked the question “When is a quiet time to go to Barcelona?”.
+If you are willing to put up with a bit of chilly weather, February can be a great time to drop by our beautiful city.
+Let’s see what to do in Barcelona in February and what to expect if you visit at this time of the year.

-Weather in February
+Barcelona Weather in February

 We rarely get below 0ºC and temperatures average at 10ºC (50ºF).
 Be warned clear days with the sun shinning can be quite warm and other overcast days with northerly winds can cut to the bone.
 In other words, pack enough thermals and jumpers.
-There is not much rain in Barcelona but take an umbrella as the downpours are on the raise this month (nearly 50mm).
+There is not much rain in Barcelona in February but take an umbrella as the downpours are on the raise this month (nearly 50mm).

 Accommodation and queues

 Off season always means cheaper prices to lay your head at night.
 Make sure you don’t collide with major concerts or big event such as the Mobile World Congress (February 24th to February 27th) as rates will rise steeply.
 Popular sites that usually have long lines of patiently waiting tourists miraculously seem to dissolve.
 You can get away without booking tickets online to avoid big queues.
 However, be aware that Saturdays and Sundays are busier with local visitors.